Karstula

 Neighbouring municipalities are Kannonkoski, Kivijärvi, Kyyjärvi, Saarijärvi and Soini.
+There are all together 159 lakes in Karstula, the biggest lakes being Pääjärvi, Enonjärvi and Vahanka.

-There are all together 159 lakes in Karstula.
-Biggest lakes are Pääjärvi, Enonjärvi and Vahanka.
+The subject of the coat of arms refers to Karstula's position as the "gateway to Ostrobothnia", as the inland routes to Ostrobothnia have passed through Karstula in ancient times and still do today.
+The coat of arms was designed by Ahti Hammar, and the Karstula municipal council approved it at its meeting on 9 March 1953.
+The Ministry of the Interior confirmed the coat of arms for use on 16 July of the same year.

 History

 The name of Karstula is likely derived from the Savonian surname Karstunen, encountered around Ristiina since 1541.
 First records of the surname in Northern Tavastia (modern Central Finland) are from the 18th century.
 Karstula was initially a part of the Saarijärvi parish, acquiring chapel rights in 1775 under it.
 Karstula was allowed to become a separate parish and municipality in 1858, but separated later in 1887.
 Kyyjärvi was a part of Karstula until 1929, though it only acquired a separate parish in 1944.

 Suomenselkä municipality

-Kannonkoski, Karstula, Kivijärvi and Kyyjärvi planned to merge into the Suomenselkä municipality from January 1, 2022.
+Kannonkoski, Karstula, Kivijärvi and Kyyjärvi had planned to merge into the Suomenselkä municipality from January 1, 2022.
 Karstula, Kivijärvi and Kyyjärvi accepted the merger proposal, but Kannonkoski did not.
-After Kannonkoski left out of the planned merger, Kivijärvi also left out.
-The merger project of the remaining Karstula and Kyyjärvi failed at the Kyyjärvi municipal council meeting held on May 17, 2021, and the Ministry of Finance does not propose a forced merger either.
+After Kannonkoski opted out of the planned merger, Kivijärvi also left out.
+The merger project of the remaining Karstula and Kyyjärvi failed at the Kyyjärvi municipal council meeting held on May 17, 2021, and the Ministry of Finance did not propose a forced merger either.